iviviano/Algorithms/Grading/HW3.md

 TOTAL:                  /100
 ```

 Great job!
-Please use the default Dr Racket indentation w
+Please use the default Dr Racket indentation when formatting your code.

 William (extension, due Saturday)